Skip to main content

 Electronic Stewardship

-• Establishing and implementing policies to enable power management, duplex printing, and other energy-efficient or environmentally sustainable features on all eligible agency electronic products, and
+• Establishing and implementing policies to enable power management, duplex printing, and other energy-efficient or features

 NIH Progress Towards Electronic Stewardship